-Highlights of the Minnesota Chorale’s performance history include three seasons as chorus-in-residence at the Aspen Music Festival, concerts in Mexico City with the Orquesta Sinfónica Nacional de Mexico, recordings of Haydn’s The Creation and The Seasons with the Saint Paul Chamber Orchestra, representing the United States at the America Cantat III international choral festival in Venezuela, and premiering and recording Janika Vandervelde’s Adventures of the Black Dot, a landmark choral storybook for children, and premiering Ah Nagasaki: Ashes Into Light by composer Robert Kyr and librettist Kazuaki Tanahashi with choirs from Japan.
+Highlights of the Minnesota Chorale’s performance history include three seasons as chorus-in-residence at the Aspen Music Festival, concerts in Mexico City with the Orquesta Sinfónica Nacional de Mexico, recordings of Haydn’s The Creation and The Seasons with the Saint Paul Chamber Orchestra, representing the United States at the America Cantat III international choral festival in Venezuela, premiering and recording Janika Vandervelde’s Adventures of the Black Dot, a landmark choral storybook for children, and premiering Ah Nagasaki: Ashes Into Light by composer Robert Kyr and librettist Kazuaki Tanahashi with choirs from Japan.

 For more information, visit mnchorale.org.